 Random Selection Consumer Testing

 ADAC is a vehicle insurance company that is involved in the promotion of safety and product testing, including Child Car Seats.
-ADAC cannot test all seats so they will be preselected based on popularity, volume of sales and novelties, such as swivel seats.
+ADAC cannot test all seats so they will be preselected based on popularity, the volume of sales and novelties, such as swivel seats.
 ADAC use the more advanced Q-dummy and will test above the standard regulations.
 Their frontal testing is conducted at 40 mph and their side testing is conducted at 31 mph.